Zafarullah Khan Jamali: Political career

-Jamali was elected as the member of the National Assembly of Pakistan in 1985 Pakistani general election from Naseerabad constituency and was inducted into the federal cabinet of Junejo and given the portfolio of Federal Minister of water and power.
+Jamali was elected as the member of the National Assembly of Pakistan in the 1985 Pakistani general election from Naseerabad constituency and was inducted into the federal cabinet of Junejo and given the portfolio of Federal Minister of water and power.

 Jamali was appointed as the caretaker Chief Minister of Balochistan in 1988 after General Zia-ul-Haq dismissed the government of Junejo.

-Jamali was re-elected as the member of the provincial assembly of Balochistan in 1988 Pakistani general election and became the chief minister of Balochistan.
+Jamali was re-elected as the member of the provincial assembly of Balochistan in the 1988 Pakistani general election and became the chief minister of Balochistan.

 He was elected as the member of the Senate of Pakistan in 1994 and again in 1997.

 Jamali ran for the seat of National Assembly in the 1990 Pakistani general elections, but was defeated by a PPP candidate.